-We are pleased to propose a balanced 2026 budget for review, reflecting discussions from four public workshops.
+We are pleased to present a balanced 2026 budget, reflecting discussions from four public workshops.
 The \$48.61 million budget includes \$31.47 million in operating expenses, and \$17.15 million in capital expenditures.
-Once approved, the preliminary budget will be officially published online and in the local newspaper for a minimum of 20 days to allow for public review and feedback.
+On November 17, the Board of Supervisors (BOS) approved the preliminary budget for official advertisement in the local newspaper and for posting on the Township's website for the minimum of 20 day to allow for public review and feedback.
+The advertisement cycle was delayed this year to await the results the open space referendum, which the UPT electorate defeated.
+Therefore, the final budget included no changes in the real estate or earned income tax levies.